jonathonhavey/autocad-linetype-builder/README.md

    - View the generated .lin code in real-time
    - Copy the code to clipboard
    - Download as a .lin file for use in AutoCAD

+## Theming

+- Toggle Light/Dark in the footer; default is Light
+- The preview grid and content adapt to the selected theme instantly

 ## Element Types